Honor - Discipline - Excellence

-The Crimson Knights were founded in 2010 as a venue for those who wanted to play football but were not afforded that opportunity because they were home schooled or were in private and charter schools who did not have a team.
-We now field a Middle School (grades 6-8), Varsity (grades 9-12), as well as a Cheer Team.
-If you join us, you will play on the team that boasts Indiana's toughest Friday Night Lights schedule against varsity opponents.
-You will play under the big lights all over the state of Indiana.
+When you join the Indianapolis Crimson Knights, you will play on the team that boasts Indiana's toughest Friday Night Lights schedule against varsity opponents.
+You will play under the big lights all over the state of Indiana, with a few games in neighboring states.
 That's what separates us from other independent teams in Indiana.

 Statement of Purpose (from our bylaws):